pertsodian/uci-har-datascience-coursera/codebook.md

 * `frequencyBodyBodyGyroscopeJerkMagnitudeMean`
 * `frequencyBodyBodyGyroscopeJerkMagnitudeSTD`

-For more technical details of these variable, please refer to the 'features_info.txt' file.
+For more technical details of these variables, please refer to the 'features_info.txt' file.